techmania-team/techmania-docs/English/Theme/C#_guide_to_Lua.md

 ## Tables vs objects

-As mentioned earlier, if a Lua table's keys are strings, and its values are booleans, numbers, strings and functions, it can be used like an object:
+As mentioned earlier, if a Lua table's keys are strings, and its values are booleans, numbers, strings, functions and other tables, it can be used like an object:

 ```
 table = {}